 Few firms in Maryland can measure up to STSW’s appellate litigation experience, because no other Maryland firm has a former Chief Judge of the Court of Special Appeals and Judge on the Court of Appeals as one of their partners.
 The Hon.
 Joseph C. Murphy, Jr. (Ret.) served on Maryland’s intermediate appellate court — the Court of Special Appeals — for years, including as its chief judge, before being elevated to Maryland’s highest appellate court – the Court of Appeals.
 Before going on the bench, Judge Murphy had a robust appellate practice as part of his criminal defense practice, regularly appearing in the United States Court of Appeals for the Fourth Circuit as well as Maryland’s state courts.

 And in Maryland, where a high percentage of the appeals taken by the Court of Appeals are discretionary, having a lawyer who sat on that court for years, participating in the decision-making process as to whether or not to take an appeal, matters as to whether your case will get the best shot at being reviewed by Maryland’s highest court.

 The apple does not fall too far from the tree.
 Judge Murphy’s daughter, Erin, has briefed and argued hundreds of civil and criminal appeals in Maryland’s appellate courts.
-So too has partner Andy White, who regularly handled appeals to the Fourth Circuit while with the United States Attorneys’ Office for the District of Maryland, and subsequently in private practice.
+Additionally, so has partner Andy White, who regularly handled appeals to the Fourth Circuit while with the United States Attorneys’ Office for the District of Maryland, and subsequently in private practice.
 Indeed, STSW’s criminal appellate practice is second to none in Maryland.